cwellsx/view/MONOREPO.md

-This is what is called a "monorepo".
-Several projects/packages are contained in this one repository.
+This is what is called a "monorepo" -- several projects/packages are contained in this one repository.

 For more information, search the web using words like "`monorepo`", "`lerna`", "`yarn workspace`".